eslint/eslint/docs/src/rules/require-atomic-updates.md

 rule_type: problem
 ---

-Disallows assignments that can lead to race conditions due to usage of `await` or `yield`.

 When writing asynchronous code, it is possible to create subtle race condition bugs.
 Consider the following example: